Project-F/F.LF/docs/developer.md

 	- distribution
 	- automated packaging tool
 	- note: in future development, we should pack the original LF2 contents into a package and treat it as one of the many available packages
+- content loader
+	- currently, we use a requirejs plugin to load data files all at once during startup.
+	- however, this will increase startup time and waste bandwidth
+	- we would like to have a content loader which load resources on demand (lazy loading), at the start of a match.

 ### documentation
 - the LF2 standard